PrimosTI/softhsm2/docs/share-token-to-containers.md

-# Sharing tokens to the host applications
+# Sharing tokens to another containers on the same host

 Sometimes may be useful to share the token remotely.
 This can be done exposing the token via a [Unix Domain Socket] by running `p11-kit server` command on the `ghcr.io/primosti/softhsm2` container.
 Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on the client side.

-This is useful, for example, to protect a key material available to host applications, maintaining these materials isolated and protected from the host environment.
+This is useful, for example, to protect a key material available to other containers applications, maintaining these materials isolated and protected from the other environments.
 As example, consider the following scenarios:

 - Connect to a SSH server using a key material;
 - Stablish a mutual TLS connection using a key material;
-- Safely store certificates and keys available to browser applications;
+- Store certificates and keys available to applications running on other containers;

 Normally, on this scenarios, when a key material is needed, these keys are stored in a file (encrypted by a password, I hope) and the application accesses the file to read the key material (with the password).
 This is not safe, because the